-Having a Healthy Workplace Month nationwide is a reminder that there is a need to address mental health in the workplace.
-Stress, anxiety and mood disorders such as depression are listed as the most commonly seen mental health problems that impact the workplace.
+Having a Healthy Workplace Month across Canada is a reminder that there is a need to address mental health in the workplace.
+Stress, anxiety and mood disorders such as depression are listed as the most commonly seen mental health problems impacting the workplace.

 Sometimes people experience high levels of stress in the work environment and develop anxiety or depression, or exacerbation of these or other conditions.
 Many people wonder if they can make a disability claim for “workplace stress” or “work-related stress”, “mental stress” or a “workplace conflict”.

-If you are an insured employee with access to group benefits including STD/LTD, you should be aware that you can make a disability claim for workplace stress or mental distress at work, so long as you have the proper supportive medical documentation from your treating doctors.
-Workplace stress/mental distress can exacerbate underlying mental illnesses such as depressive or anxiety disorders or cause a person to experience depression and/or anxiety, and as a result, the person is unable to continue working.
+If you are an insured employee with access to group benefits including short-term disability and long-term disability, you should be aware that you can make a disability claim for workplace stress or mental distress at work, as long as you have the proper supportive medical documentation from your treating doctors.
+Workplace stress/mental distress can exacerbate underlying mental illnesses such as depressive or anxiety disorders or cause a person to experience depression and/or anxiety, and as a result you may be unable to continue working.

 The Mental Health Commission of Canada found that 1 in 3 workplace disability claims are related to mental illness and more than 80% of Canadian employers rate mental health issues as 1 of the top 3 causes of both short-term disability (STD) and long-term disability (LTD) claims.